-Born into Spanish nobility, Juan Ponce de León (1460-1521) may have accompanied Christopher Columbus on his 1493 voyage to the New World.
+Born into Spanish nobility, Juan Ponce de León (1460-1521) may have accompanied Christopher Columbus on his 1493 voyage to the Americas.
 A decade later, he was serving as governor of the eastern province of Hispaniola when he decided to explore a nearby island, which became Puerto Rico.
 In pursuit of a rumored fountain of youth located on an island known as Bimini, Ponce de León led an expedition to the coast of what is now Florida in 1513.
-Thinking it was the island he sought, he sailed back to colonize the region in 1521, but was fatally wounded in an Indian attack soon after his arrival.
+Thinking it was the island he sought, he sailed back to colonize the region in 1521, but was fatally wounded in a Native American attack soon after his arrival.

 Early Life and Career of Juan Ponce de León

 Born in 1460 into a noble family in León, Spain, Juan Ponce served as a page in the royal court of Aragon.
 He later became a soldier, fighting in the Spanish campaign against the Moors in Granada.
 After that war ended, he may have gone along on the second voyage to the West Indies led by Christopher Columbus in 1493.

 Nearly a decade later, he was serving as a captain in the force commanded by Nicolás de Ovando, Spain’s royal governor of the island of Hispaniola (present-day Haiti and the Dominican Republic).
 After Ponce de León suppressed a mutiny by Indigenous Americans, Ovando rewarded him with the governorship of the eastern province of Hispaniola.

 Exploration of Puerto Rico and Search for Bimini